 Rev. Michael Wilker, Senior Pastor

-The Rev. Michael Wilker enjoys opening the doors of God's love to our neighborhood and nation.
+The Rev. Michael Wilker enjoys opening the doors of God's love to our neighborhoods and nations.
 He leads the congregation to create joyful worship, build community with one another, steward and share our gifts, and invite new people into God's ministries.
 Inspired by Micah 6:8, Pastor Mike especially is passionate to help us do justice in the world, practice loving-kindness in our relationships, and humbly walk with God each day.
-Click here for Pastor's Mike's 2016 Reformation Day Sermon.

 Before coming to Reformation in 2011, Pastor Mike served as the president of the Lutheran Volunteer Corps.
 He previously served bilingual congregations in New York and California.
 He's a graduate of St. Olaf College and Pacific Lutheran Theological Seminary.
 He grew up on a hog farm in southern Minnesota (and was the state 4-H reserve swine showman!).
 Now he and his family live in the church's parsonage on Capitol Hill.
 When he's not slacking off, he enjoys running marathons.